City and South London Railway: Cooperation and consolidation, 1907–1919

 By 1907, Londoners had seen the network of deep tube underground railways expand from the original C&SLR line of 1890 with its six stations to a network of seven lines serving more than 70 stations.
 (Note: In order of opening, the seven lines were: 1.
 C&SLR (1890), 2.
 Waterloo & City Railway (1898), 3.
 Central London Railway (1900), 4.
 Great Northern & City Railway (1904), 5.
 Baker Street and Waterloo Railway (1906), 6.
 Great Northern, Piccadilly and Brompton Railway (1906) and 7.
 Charing Cross, Euston and Hampstead Railway (1907).)
 These companies, along with the sub-surface Metropolitan Railway and District Railway, criss-crossed beneath the city streets, competing with one another for passengers as well as with the new electric trams and motor buses.
 In several cases pre-opening predictions of passenger numbers had proven to be over optimistic.
 The reduced revenues generated from the lower numbers of passengers using the lines made it difficult for the operators to pay back the capital borrowed and pay dividends to shareholders.

 In an effort to improve their collective situations, most of the underground railways in London: the C&SLR, the CLR, the Great Northern & City Railway and the Underground Electric Railways Company of London (UERL, which operated the Baker Street and Waterloo Railway (BS&WR), the Great Northern, Piccadilly and Brompton Railway (GNP&BR), the CCE&HR and the DR) began, from 1907, to introduce fare agreements.
 From 1908, they began to present themselves through common branding as the Underground.
-The Waterloo & City Railway, operated by the main-line London and South Western Railway, was the only tube railway that did not participate in the arrangement.
+The Waterloo and City Railway, operated by the main-line London and South Western Railway, was the only tube railway that did not participate in the arrangement.